djq/dsuf/class_notes.md

 The datasets we will use are available on Stellar [here](http://stellar.mit.edu/S/course/4/sp12/4.474/materials.html).
 Make a folder for this class and unzip them into that folder.

 * Millenium Cities Data
-* Cambridge MA Data (from OpenstreetMap)
+* Cambridge MA Data from [OpenstreetMap](http://www.openstreetmap.org/)
 * New York Building + Energy Data

-(For demo 1 in R, you can access the data from the website but the others you need to download)
+(For the first example (Millenium Cities Data) you can access the data from the website; for the other examples you need to download the data.)

 ### Introduction to R